Epicweb-Optimizely/Epicweb.Optimizely.RedirectManager/README.md

 - Multi-site and lang support.
 - Allow moving and changing URLs of Optimizely pages and the redirects still works.
 - All redirects are HTTP 301 (Moved permanently), because search engines only follow this kind of redirects.
-- Clean up rules functionality (duplicate rules remover)
+- Clean up rules functionality (duplicate rules remover).
+- **Export rules to Excel (.xlsx) or CSV format** - with option to convert Content IDs to URLs.
+- **Import rules from Excel (.xlsx) or CSV files** - with update or replace modes for bulk management.
 - Access restrictions allow usage of rule manager to only administrators or redirectmanagers.
 - And the most important: It's open Source and it's yours to extend and manipulate!